johnmcraig/blog-engine/README.md

 ## CRUD with ASP.NET

-This application is a CMS, as a blog engine website, that allows data to be saved to a SQL database.
-Posts and author data are saved to the ceated database after an initial migration is run.
+This application is a CMS as a blog engine website that allows data to be saved to a SQL database.
+Posts and author contexts are the data saved to the ceated database after an initial migration is run.

 ## Tools Used